Duncan1738/Flask-based-Web-App-for-predicting-ATC-classes-from-SMILES-/README.md

 {
     "smiles": "CCO"
 }
-🔹 Output (Predicted Class Probabilities):
+🔹 Output classes and percentage probabilities:
 A: 85.5%
 B: 12.4%
-C: 2.1%
-✅ Molecular Structure Image (generated from SMILES) 🧪
+✅ Molecular image structure (generated from SMILES) 🧪